a-wozniakowski/scikit-physlearn/README.md

 [XGBoost](https://xgboost.readthedocs.io/en/latest/),
 [CatBoost](https://catboost.ai/),
 and [Mlxtend](http://rasbt.github.io/mlxtend/)
-through a unified ```Regressor``` object that follows the scikit-learn API and pandas data representations.
+through a unified ```Regressor``` object, which follows the scikit-learn API and uses pandas data representations.
-It also supports base boosting, as introduced in the paper:
+The regressor object supports base boosting, as introduced in the paper:
 [*Boosting on the shoulders of giants in quantum device calibration*](https://arxiv.org/abs/2005.06194).

 The repository was started by Alex Wozniakowski during his graduate studies at Nanyang Technological University.

 Reference Paper
 ----------------

 If you use this code, please consider adding the corresponding citation:
 ```
 @article{wozniakowski_2020_boosting,